Series: Here There Be Dragons

 “No. I didn’t take the time to get their names.
 So gagged man and ungagged man.
 It’s either that or pissed pants man and unpissed pants man.”

 Hotch pinched the bridge of his nose.
-He wasn’t sure he wanted to hear the rest of the story but he needed to.
-A knock sounded at the door and he sighed as he moved to open it.
+He wasn’t sure he wanted to hear the rest of the story, but he needed to.
+A knock sounded at the door, and he sighed as he moved to open it.
 Dave and Morgan were standing there.

 “I just watched two Council lackeys take off running out of the hotel.”
-Dave peaked around him and his whole body relaxed when he saw Reed on the floor, seemingly fine.
+Dave peeked around him, and his whole body relaxed when he saw Reed on the floor, seemingly fine.
 Morgan had a coffee carrier in his hand, all four slots of it full.
 Hotch stepped back to allow them both to enter.
 Reed jumped from the floor up onto the bed.
 Hotch let himself drop onto the bed, relaxing back.
 Dave took the chair from the desk, and Morgan sat at the end of the bed.
 Reed crawled onto his leg and stretched down it, his tail curling around Hotch’s wrist as Hotch laid it on his back.

 “Those two men broke into my hotel room.
 I was just getting the story from Reed when you knocked.”

-Instead of answering, Morgan handed out the drinks, popping off the top of one and handing it to Hotch.
+Instead of answering, Morgan handed out the drinks, popping off the top of one and giving it to Hotch.
 The older man slid the hot drink in between his knees so that Reed could get a drink if he wanted.
 It smelled of sugar and chocolate.

 “I hid under the bed because there wasn’t a good place for me to hide above that wasn’t in direct line of sight, and we all know that no one looks up unless they have to.
-So I went for the next best and that was under the bed.
+So I went for the next best, and that was under the bed.
 Both of them looked around and then ungagged man sat down on the bed.
-From their words, they were looking to find me alone.”
+From their words, they were seeking to find me alone.”